Acquiring customers is different from keeping them.

 But what kind of product and brand relationship is good for fostering customer loyalty?
 It’s an all-encompassing strategy that involves relating well with customers, treating them well, and providing excellent products and services.

-One of the best ways to nurture your relationship with customers and prospects is newsletters.
+One of the best ways to nurture your relationship with customers and prospects is through newsletters.
 Occasional newsletters let them feel special and boost engagement.
-If you’re looking for a tool that could help you do that and much more, Sender is your savior.
+If you’re looking for a tool to help you do that and much more, Sender is your savior.
 Send automated emails & SMSes, personalize them, segment your audience and – we almost forgot – use bunch of newsletter design templates!

 2. Improved Feedback from Customers

 Establishing mechanisms to get positive or negative feedback from your customers is important.
-It would help make it easier for customers to enthusiastically contact you with compliments or complaints.
+It would help make it easier for customers to contact you with compliments or complaints enthusiastically.